30350n/likertshift/README.md

 [![flutter](https://img.shields.io/badge/Flutter-3.24-aqua)](https://flutter.dev)
 [![license](https://img.shields.io/badge/License-MIT-lightgray)](app/LICENSE)

-# Likertshift
+# LikertShift

-The Likertshift project introduces a novel way of collecting Travel Satisfaction data while Cycling, by using a gearshift-like Device that reports to the users smartphone via BLE.
+The LikertShift project introduces a novel way of collecting Travel Satisfaction data while Cycling, by using a gearshift-like Device that reports to the users smartphone via BLE.

 ## Repository Overview

 ### [App](app/)

-The Likertshift App provides different methods for recording Travel Satisfaction while Cycling (or any other data, that can be represented on a Likert Scale).
+The LikertShift App provides different methods for recording Travel Satisfaction while Cycling (or any other data, that can be represented on a Likert Scale).

 #### Supported Recording Methods

-- Likertshift Device
+- LikertShift Device
 - Synchronized Audio Recording
 - Retrospective Manual Mapping